 Google first started offering Cloud infrastructure in 2008.
 It was a move that made sense, since their business required them a massive amount of hardware and connectivity.
 Since then they’ve grown it into a massive business.

-What is Google Infrastructure?
+What is Google Cloud?

 As one of the biggest technology companies in the world, Google has a massive product range.
 So many things are powered by this behemoth today that we often take it for granted.
 Even the term “Google it” has become synonymous with searching for information.